AishaMahi/LeetLens/README.md

-LeetMetric is a web application that visualizes your LeetCode problem-solving progress using interactive pie charts and displays submission statistics by difficulty levels (Easy, Medium, Hard).
+LeetLens is a web application that visualizes your LeetCode problem-solving progress using interactive pie charts and displays submission statistics by difficulty levels (Easy, Medium, Hard).
 It fetches data from the LeetCode GraphQL API via a custom CORS proxy server.

 --Features--
 * Fetches and displays number of problems solved by difficulty, visualized as pie charts.